Shopping Cart (0)

 It operates on an autonomous, decentralized, or community-driven bases.

-or accountable for the Token's performance, funtionality, or any associated
+or accountable for the Token's performance, functionality, or any associated

 risks.